Diana Lynn Messer, PhD

 SNA INTERNATIONAL IN SUPPORT OF DPAA

-I am employed as a forensic anthropologist for SNA International in support of the Defense POW/MIA Accounting Agency (DPAA).
-My primary position is as a member of the Cabanatuan Project.
+I was employed as a forensic anthropologist for SNA International in support of the Defense POW/MIA Accounting Agency (DPAA) for two years.
+My primary position was as a member of the Cabanatuan Project.
 The Cab Project represents DPAA’s effort to identify unknown service members from a POW prison camp cemetery in the Philippines.
-I also work on forensic anthropology, commingled human remains, and material evidence reports.
+I also worked on forensic anthropology, commingled human remains, and material evidence reports.

 At Mercyhurst, I was involved in forensic anthropological casework in a leadership role, which consisted of anthropological analysis, report writing and review, and supervision of graduate and undergraduate students .
 I also taught several introductory and graduate level anthropology and anatomy courses, including Skeletal Trauma Analysis, Human Growth and Development, and Anatomy and Physiology.